akarahulg/wj/README.md

 - **Task Metadata:** Add rich metadata to tasks, including:
   - `done`: Mark tasks as complete.
   - `doing`: Mark tasks as active.
+  - `ignore`: Mark tasks as ignored.
   - `label`: Assign a unique, permanent label for cross-referencing.
   - `donedate`: Record the completion date.
   - `marker`: Add custom tags or markers (e.g., `[REVIEW]`, `[API]`, `\faBook`).
+  - `eisen`: Eisenhower matrix category (`do`, `decide`, `delegate`, `delete`).
+  - `tag`: Add one or more tags for grouping/filtering.
 - **Automatic Summary Lists:** The system automatically generates separate, hyperlinked chapters for:
   - List of Active Tasks
-  - List of Todos (Pending Tasks)
+  - List of Todos (Pending Tasks), grouped by Eisenhower category
-  - List of Backlog Items
   - List of Done Tasks
+  - List of Ignored Tasks
+  - List of Meetings
-- **Automatic Task Counting:** The summary lists prominently display the total count of pending, backlog, and completed tasks.
+- **Automatic Task Counting:** The summary lists prominently display the total count of pending, active, ignored, and completed tasks.
-- **Unique & Referable Tasks:** Each daily entry file can use a date-based prefix, ensuring that labels like `setup` become unique (e.g., `231026-setup`) and can be safely referenced from anywhere in the document.
+- **Unique & Referable Tasks:** Each daily entry file uses a date-based prefix, ensuring that labels like `setup` become unique (e.g., `231026-setup`) and can be safely referenced from anywhere in the document.
+- **Tagging System:** Tasks can be tagged and later listed by tag using `\showtag{tagname}`.
 - **Elegant Typography:** Leverages the `tufte-book` class for a clean, professional, and readable layout.
 - **Customizable Theming:** All colors for tasks, icons, and backgrounds are defined in `main.tex` and can be easily customized.